Setup

 Experiment

-methods to change the LED blinking pattern.
+Output has other methods than toggle.
+Try using set_high and set_low methods to change the LED blinking pattern.

-Working with inputs
+Exercise: working with inputs

 We have worked through an example of driving a GPIO output.
 Now it's time for you to try and extend the program to read the GPIO input state.